-Conscription, in its modern form, was first introduced by the French Republic in the wars after the French Revolution to protect the country from attacks by other European powers.
-It later established the French army as one of the most powerful military in the early 1800s.
-With the rise of nationalism in Europe and the rest of the world in the 19th century, this system became popular among governments to create and maintain an army.
-In recent decades, however, criticism from various angles (religious, philosophical, economic, political, and human rights grounds) has made conscription a controversial method.
-After the end of the cold war and with the advances in military technology, which reduced the need for large armies, many states abandoned this system and began to rely on professional armies and volunteers.
+Conscription, in its modern form, was first introduced by the French Republic in the wars after the French Revolution7 to protect the country from attacks by other European powers.
+It later established the French army as one of the most powerful militaries in the early 1800s.
+With the rise of nationalism in Europe and the rest of the world in the 19th century, this system became popular among governments to create and maintain an army.8 In recent decades, however, criticism from various angles (religious, philosophical, economic9, political, and human rights grounds10) has made conscription a controversial method.
+The end of the cold war and the advances in military technology reduced the need for large armies,11 as a result of which many states abandoned this system and began to rely on professional armies and volunteers.12